Vulcalien/vulcalien.github.io/content/blog/jeanneville/index.md

 The walls defending the castle have two separate levels: the inner level surrounds the keep, while the outer level surrounds the courtyard.
-Through the entire perimeter of the walls are [machicolations](https://en.wikipedia.org/wiki/Machicolation), allowing archers standing on top of them to shoot arrows at the invaders while keeping themselves mostly protected.
+Throughout the entire perimeter of the walls are [machicolations](https://en.wikipedia.org/wiki/Machicolation), allowing archers standing on top of the walls to shoot arrows at the invaders while keeping themselves mostly protected.

 <center>